MrAhile/K8s-CKA/2-Workloads/handling-logs.md

 Hint: nginx logs are located in */var/log/nginx/access.log* and */var/log/nginx/error.log*

-3. Add a sidecar container which reads the logs from the volume every 10 seconds and stream them on its standard output
+3. Add a sidecar container which reads the logs from the volume every 10 seconds and stream them on its standard output.

+You can use the *alpine* image for this sidecar container.

 4. Run the pod and make sure both container are running fine.
 Check the logs of the sidecar container, you should get the logs coming from nginx